 Neurofeedback Training +

-The SOS Neurofeedback Program has been in existence since 2006 and offers free Neurofeedback services to foster children in our Village, with a limited availability to high-risk foster children who are not in our Village.
-Our Neurofeedback services are being offered to the broader population as a fee-for-service.
+The SOS Neurofeedback Program has been in existence since 2006 and offers free neurofeedback training to foster children in our Village, with a limited availability to high-risk foster children who are not in our Village.
+Our Neurofeedback training services are being offered to the broader population as a fee-for-service.

-With Neurofeedback training, the source and frequency of the neurological inefficiency is identified and then the brain is assisted in healing and repairing itself via the feedback it receives.
+With neurofeedback training, the source and frequency of the neurological inefficiency is identified and the brain is assisted in reorienting itself via the feedback it receives.
 As a result of this process, the symptom(s) are either significantly reduced, or eliminated altogether.

 VIDEO SERIES – DEMONSTRATION AND PARENT TESTIMONIALS